Overview

 Book III

-The third book opens with Agrippina the Elder’s return to Rome bearing Germanicus’s ashes — a scene of popular grief that Tacitus presents as an implicit reproach to Tiberius, who does not meet the procession.
-The trial of Piso for the poisoning of Germanicus occupies the center of the book; Piso’s suicide before the verdict removes him from the emperor’s embarrassment.
-Tacitus surveys various trials under the lex maiestatis (treason law) and discusses the degeneration of senatorial independence.
-The book ends with a brief meditation on the virtuous deaths of distinguished men — a recurring elegiac motif.
+The third book opens with Agrippina the Elder's return to Rome bearing Germanicus's ashes — a scene of popular grief that Tacitus presents as an implicit reproach to Tiberius, who does not go to meet the procession.
+The trial of Piso for the poisoning of Germanicus occupies the center of the book; his suicide before the verdict spares the emperor a further embarrassment.
+Tacitus surveys African affairs, various prosecutions under the lex maiestatis (treason law), and the progressive deterioration of senatorial independence.
+The book closes with a brief meditation on the virtuous deaths of distinguished men — a recurring elegiac motif throughout the work.

 Book IV

 Book IV marks a formal turning point, signaled by Tacitus himself: the influence of Sejanus, the praetorian prefect, now begins to dominate the narrative.
-Sejanus systematically destroys Germanicus’s family and the circle of their friends through prosecutions for treason.
+Sejanus systematically destroys Germanicus's family and the circle of their friends through treason prosecutions.
 Tiberius retires increasingly from public life, withdrawing at last to Capri in AD 27.
-The book contains Tacitus’s famous statement that from this point the history becomes, in effect, a chronicle of cruelty — and his self-conscious reflection on whether such history is worth writing at all.
-The trial of the historian Cremutius Cordus, condemned for praising Brutus and calling Cassius the last of the Romans, illustrates the reach of political censorship.
+The book contains Tacitus's famous reflection on whether such history — a chronicle of cruelty — is worth writing at all.
+The trial of the historian Cremutius Cordus, condemned for praising Brutus and calling Cassius the last of the Romans, illustrates the full reach of political censorship.

 Book V — (Partially Lost)